Record Software Simulations with ActivePresenter 8

-If you have a software that you want to simulate, this article is right for you.
 ActivePresenter 8 is one of the best tools for interactive software simulations.
-Since it allows you to record any application on the screen and save the process as a slide-based project including:
+The app allows you to record any application on the screen and save the process as a slide-based project including:

 These slides clearly show the procedure you have taken with the software.
-Besides, HTML5 output that allows learner interactions, provides instant feedback will help them learn how to use the software more effectively.
 With the Recording software simulation feature in ActivePresenter 8, illustrating any software becomes even much easier than before.

-Besides, if you want to record your screen and get a single full-motion video slide, please notice the Record Video feature.
+(Note: If you want to record your screen and get a single full-motion video slide, please notice the Record Video feature.)

 Access Record Software Simulation Function